 Most aid awarded is need-based – meaning the student must show financial need as defined above.
-However, there are some types of aid, such as a Federal Stafford Unsubsidized Loan, Federal PLUS Loan, or Private Loans, that can be used to assist in covering the EFC or your family contribution.
+However, there are some types of aid, such as a Federal Stafford Unsubsidized Loan, Federal PLUS Loan, or Private Loans, that can be used to assist in covering the EFC (Expected Family Contribution).

 Grants Are Awarded Before Loans

-Before awarding Federal Student Loans, eligible students are awarded grants.
+Before awarding federal student loans, eligible students are awarded scholarships and grants.
 If a student rejects or reduces a loan, we cannot increase grants to make up the difference.

 Additional Options – Federal PLUS Loans and Private/Alternative Loans

-Federal PLUS Loans (parent Federal PLUS loan for undergraduates) and Private/Alternative Loans are not initially awarded to students.
+Federal PLUS Loans (Federal Direct Parent PLUS Loan for undergraduates) and Private/Alternative Loans are not initially awarded to students.